Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### DocumentAnalysisClient
 `DocumentAnalysisClient` provides operations for analyzing input documents using custom and prebuilt models through the `begin_analyze_document` and `begin_analyze_document_from_url` APIs.
-Use the `model_id` parameter to select the type of model for analysis.
+Use the `model` parameter to select the type of model for analysis.

-|Model ID| Features
+|Model | Features
 |-|-

 |"prebuilt-layout" | Text extraction, selection marks, tables